Christospsa/ai-act-ontology-compliance-framework/sparql_queries/README.md

 # SPARQL Queries for Ontology Validation

-This folder contains the set of SPARQL queries used to test and validate the expressiveness of the ontology through Competency Questions (CQs).
+This folder contains the set of SPARQL queries used to test and validate the expressiveness of the ontology through competence questions (CQs).

-These queries align with the main legal obligations of the EU AI Act, especially in the context of high-risk AI systems.
-Each query answers a specific compliance-related question derived from the mapped requirements.
+These questions align with the main legal obligations of EU AI Act, in particular in the context of high-risk AI systems.
+Each question addresses a specific compliance issue arising from the mapped requirements.

 ## File: